UN approves aid to Syria’s rebel area through 1 crossing

 “Behind those locked gates are millions of women, children, and men who believed that the world had heard their pleas.
 Their health and welfare are now at great risk,” she said.

-Still, Craft called the authorization of access through Bab al-Hawa for 12 months “a victory” in light of Russia and China’s “willingness to use their veto to compel a dramatic reduction in humanitarian assistance.”
+Still, Craft called the authorisation of access through Bab al-Hawa for 12 months “a victory” in light of Russia and China’s “willingness to use their veto to compel a dramatic reduction in humanitarian assistance”.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines